This driver serves for communication with Allen Bradley

 type).
 In the PROMOTIC application represented by the data type: Long

-: in the PLC: a structure containing the lenght (DINT
+: in the PLC: a structure containing the length (DINT

 type) and a character array (SINT